iChris/v0-raycast-logic-pro-timecode-converter/README.md

 ## Usage

 1. Export your timecode data from Logic Pro (should be tab-separated with timecode and title)
-2. Open the extension in Raycast
-3. Paste your timecode data into the input field
+2. Paste your timecode data into the input field
-4. Press "Convert Timecodes" to generate the markdown
+3. Press "Convert Timecodes" to generate the markdown
-5. Use "Copy to Clipboard" to copy the result
+4. Use "Copy to Clipboard" to copy the result

 ## Input Format

-The extension expects tab-separated data in this format:
+The tool expects tab-separated data in this format:
 \`\`\`
 01:30:45.123	Intro
 02:15:30.456	Verse 1